mkobuolys/flutter-design-patterns/assets/markdown/adapter.md

 ![Adapter Implementation Class Diagram](resource:assets/images/adapter/adapter_implementation.png)

 First of all, there are two APIs: _JsonContactsApi_ and _XmlContactsApi_.
 These two APIs have different methods to return contacts information in two different formats - JSON and XML.
 Hence, two different adapters should be created to convert the specific contacts' representation to the required format which is needed in the _ContactsSection_ component (widget) - list of _Contact_ objects.
-To unify the contract (interface) of adapters, _IContactsAdapter_ abstract class is created which requires to implement (override) the _getContacts()_ method in all the implementations of this abstract class. _JsonContactsAdapter_ implements the _IContactsAdapter_, uses the _JsonContactsApi_ to retrieve contacts information as a JSON string, then parses it to a list of _Contact_ objects and returns it via _getContacts()_ method.
+To unify the contract (interface) of adapters, _IContactsAdapter_ abstract interface class is created which requires to implement (override) the _getContacts()_ method in all the implementations of this interface. _JsonContactsAdapter_ implements the _IContactsAdapter_, uses the _JsonContactsApi_ to retrieve contacts information as a JSON string, then parses it to a list of _Contact_ objects and returns it via _getContacts()_ method.
 Accordingly, _XmlContactsAdapter_ is implemented in the same manner, but it receives the data from _XmlContactsApi_ in XML format.

 ### Contact